25. Hertfordshire and West Essex

+Furthermore, the local hospitals are in dire need of heavy investment to enable them to continue functioning.
 The Princess Alexandra, Harlow needs £150 million to create a “functioning hospital” for the next 10 years.

 The West Hertfordshire Hospital Trust needs £178 million for critical backlog maintenance, loan repayments and to address urgent capacity and compliance needs.
 The STP document is not clear on where the money for this will be found.

 Herts Valley CCG cut funding for measures that prevent delayed discharge from hospital.
-Worth £8.5 million the measures are key to the implementation of the STP.
+Worth £8.5 million, the measures are key to the implementation of the STP.

 An “agreement in principle” has been reached for West Hertfordshire Hospitals to “formally” be part of the Royal Free London Foundation Trust hospital group by April 2018.